Venv-dev/Billing_App/README.md

 ## Installation

-To get the billing website for your own use, contact us [Vivek](https://www.linkedin.com/in/the-cipher-vivek) or [Vraj](https://www.linkedin.com/in/vraj1103).
+To get the billing website for your own use, contact us at [Venv-Dev](mailto:venv.developers@gmail.com?subject=[GitHub]%20Billing%20Website%20Query).

 ## Usage